 CS Lewis once said that you should not let your happiness depend on something that you may one day lose.
-With that in mind, personal happiness in life is greatly determined by how happy you are with yourself — of course you love and cherish your children, your friends and your partner, but there are some moments in life that it’s okay to be only you.
+With that in mind, personal happiness in life determines how happy you are with yourself — of course you love and cherish your children, your friends and your partner, but there are some moments in life that it’s okay to be only you.
 Celebrate your successes and achievements to help yourself find contentment in your life.
 Doing this regularly can help you avoid depression.

 A Mind Is a Terrible Thing To Waste